bmir-radx/radx-rad-metadata-compiler/README.md

 # radx-rad-metadata-compiler
-This tool is designed to transform RADx-rad spreadsheets into the JSON-LD format suitable for upload to Data Hub.
+This tool is designed to transform RADx-rad CSV metadata files into the JSON-LD format suitable for upload to Data Hub.

 ## Execute through shell file
 The repository includes a tool for metadata transformation.
 The tool is packaged in a zip file [rrmc.zip](https://github.com/bmir-radx/radx-rad-metadata-compiler/releases/download/v1.0.0/rrmc.zip), which contains the shell script (rrmc) and two essential files for the transformation process: the RADx Metadata Specification and a spreadsheet that mapping the fields in radx-rad CSV template to CEDAR template.